Up in Daisy's Penthouse

 Up in Daisy's Penthouse is a 1953 short subject directed by Jules White starring American slapstick comedy team The Three Stooges (Moe Howard, Larry Fine and Shemp Howard).
 It is the 144th entry in the series released by Columbia Pictures starring the comedians, who released 190 shorts for the studio between 1934 and 1959.

 Plot

-The Stooges awake one morning to their mother's cry, "Now that I'm old, your father has divorced me!"
-The newspaper article states that their father (Shemp Howard, pulling double duty as both himself and his father) has just become rich via an oil well, has divorced, and that very day will marry a young, gold-digging blonde named Daisy (Connie Cezon).
-The Stooges set off to try and stop the wedding.
-But since Shemp and his father look exactly alike, Daisy ends up marrying the wrong man.
-In the finale of the short, the Stooges manage to escape the clutches of the criminals trying to kill them for their father's oil money, and rescue their father.
+The Stooges awaken to their mother's distressing revelation regarding their father's divorce, precipitated by his newfound wealth through an oil well venture.
+Their father (Shemp Howard in a dual role), stands poised to marry Daisy, a youthful and opportunistic blonde, that same day.
+Driven by familial concern, the Stooges embark on a mission to thwart the impending nuptials.

+However, complications ensue as the visual resemblance between Shemp and his father confounds the matrimonial proceedings, resulting in Daisy inadvertently marrying the wrong man.
+As the narrative progresses, the Stooges find themselves entangled in perilous circumstances orchestrated by nefarious individuals intent on seizing their father's newfound riches.
+Despite these adversities, the Stooges demonstrate resourcefulness and fortitude, ultimately rescuing their father from imminent danger.